5 Ways To Fix USB Port Not Working on Linux 2024

 usb-devices

 It’s like a cross between the dmesg and lsusb commands, listing connected USB hardware with enough information to identify them.
-So, is the USB you guys connected listed here?
+So, is the USB you guys connected to listed here?
 If not, then maybe the port is damaged or there is a problem with the device.
 Similarly, the device may not be compatible with Linux.

 #2.
 How to Check USB Port